macoto00/SoftCake-Purpouse-Learning-Repo/Cucumber/README.md

 TODO: create a specification of how to proceed every operation

 - create
-- read one
+- get one
-- read all
+- get all
 - update
 - delete